How Resume Keywords Can Help Your Job Search

 - The ATS compares keywords from your resume with keywords specified by employers for the job.

-- Your resume is scored on how well the keywords match.
+- Systems score resumes on how well the keywords match.
 A recruiter then reviews relevant resumes.
 If your resume doesn’t match the criteria, it likely won’t make the candidate list.

 How do I choose the best keywords for my resume?